Document Type Editor

 Using the Document Type Editor

-The Document Type Editor is available to users with administrator privileges and is located in the Content Workspace in the Document Types section.
+The Document Type Editor is available to users with developer privileges and is located in the Content Workspace in the Document Types section.

 Browsing, creating and editing document types is very similar to browsing, creating and editing actual documents.